 Online Store & Book Sales email@example.com

-Jean Maguire is the Library Manager at NEHGS, responsible for overseeing the Society’s library and special collections, including patron services; collection development, access, and preservation; and the Society’s volunteer program.
+Jean Maguire is the Library Director at NEHGS, responsible for overseeing the Society’s library and special collections, including patron services; collection development, access, and preservation; and the Society’s volunteer program.
 Jean joined the NEHGS staff in 1999 after receiving her Master’s in Library and Information Science from Simmons College.
 You can email Jean at firstname.lastname@example.org or contact her by phone at 617-226-1229.

 Marie joined the staff of NEHGS in 1987 as Business Manager, then became Chief Financial Officer in 1998, and was named Director of Library Services in 2002.
 She received a B.S. from Northeastern University and an MPH from Boston University.
 In her spare time, Marie traces her Irish ancestors.
 She is the past president and co-founder of TIARA (the Irish Ancestral Research Association) and has been researching, lecturing, and writing about Irish genealogy since 1976.
 She is particularly interested in old Irish graveyards and has transcribed the tombstone inscriptions in several Irish cemeteries in the Boston area.
 Areas of expertise: Irish and Irish-American genealogy, Prince Edward Island genealogy, 19th and 20th century immigrant research, and researching early Watertown Massachusetts families in land records.

 You can email Marie at email@example.com or contact her by phone at 617-226-1234.